 Copyright 2011 Derek Geoffrey Turesky

 Turesky, Derek Geoffrey.
-"A descriptive analysis of alexithymia among patients with chronic back pain." dissertation, University of Iowa, 2011.
+"A descriptive analysis of alexithymia among patients with chronic back pain."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.